bertschneider/EvolutionLoop/README.md

 ## Usage

-A few GUIs are plant for this game.
+A few GUIs are planned for this game.
 Currently only a _REPL_ GUI exists but a _Swing_ and _Web_ GUI will follow.

 ### REPL